 Sa’ed: I remember an instance where a student had notes ready to use that I was able to see in the room scan right before they were about to begin the exam.
 I initiated a “pop-in,” – a live chat – and the student cooperated and removed the notes from the testing area.

-What was most surprising to you when you first became a proctor?
+What was most surprising to you when you first became a remote proctor?

 Corey: I was most surprised by how many students wait until the very last minute to take their exams.